JSumlin/FoodSaverPlus/README.md

 Python, Flask, SQLite, SQLAlchemy, HTML/CSS.

 TO-DO:
-1).
-Create store signup functionality (nearly complete) (High priority)

-2).
-Add sign in functionality (High priority)

 3).
-Add functionality so that stores that are signed in may add items for sale.
+Add functionality so that only stores that are signed in may add items for sale.
 (High priority)

 4).
 Fill out meals/ingredients databases.
 (High priority)